 A. Frequent swimmers who train in chlorinated water will probably go through two pairs of swim goggles a year.
 You'll know it's time to replace your goggles when the seal starts to leak or the lenses frequently fog up.

 A. There's no such thing as triathlon-specific swim goggles, but the right combination of features makes a pair suitable for this kind of event.
-The type of lens you should choose depends on whether you'll be racing in open water or an indoor pool.
-Goggles for open-water swimming should provide excellent visibility and sun protection while minimizing glare.
+The type of lens you choose depends on whether you'll be racing in open water or an indoor pool.
+Goggles for open-water swimming need to provide superb visibility and sun protection while minimizing glare.
 For indoor swimming, a clear lens might be better for visibility.

 In all racing situations, a secure fit is critical.
 It's especially important in cases where flip turns are necessary.
 Any competition swim goggles will do for a triathlon.
 Just pick the right lens tint, and make sure you have a good seal to prevent water from seeping in.

 Get emails you’ll love.

 Learn about the products you’re wondering if you should buy and get advice on using your latest purchases.